mdrasmus/dlcoal/README.txt

 the presence of incomplete linegae sorting.

 DLCoal citation:
 Rasmussen, Kellis.
 A unified model of gene duplication, loss, and coalescence using a locus tree.
-2012
+Genome Research.
+2012.

 =============================================================================